 |Yorks & Humber||98,378|

 |England and Wales (not assigned)||72|

 |Top three local authority areas||Applications|

 |Top three customers||Searches|

 Notes to editors

-- Transaction Data is published on the fifteenth working day of each month.
-The January Transaction Data will be published at 11am on Friday 19 February 2016 at data.gov.uk.
+Transaction Data is published on the 15th working day of each month.
+The January Transaction Data will be published at 11am on Tuesday 21 February 2017 at data.gov.uk.

-- The monthly Transaction Data shows how many applications for first registrations, leases, transfers of part, dealings, official copies and searches lodged by Land Registry account customers were completed.
-For an explanation of the terms used, read the Abbreviations used inthe transaction data.
+The monthly Transaction Data shows how many applications for first registrations, leases, transfers of part, dealings, official copies and searches lodged by Land Registry account customers were completed.
+For an explanation of the terms used, see abbreviations used in the transaction data.